 Local businesses have so many things to stay on top of that marketing often becomes a second, even third, priority.
 Marketing activities get pared down to their barest essentials – to only a few tasks per week.
 Every one of those tasks has to deliver results.
 Small business owners don’t have time to fuss around with things that don’t work.
 Fortunately, if you’re reading this blog you’ve already found one of the most effective marketing tools: email marketing.

 If you haven’t heard the statistics already, email marketing is one of the most effective marketing tactics ever created.
 It trumps social media and print ads, and even direct mail.
-The Direct Marketing Association’s “National Client Email Survey 2014” reports that email marketers are generate a 2500% ROI.
+The Direct Marketing Association’s “National Client Email Survey 2015” reports that email marketing campaigns generate a 3800% ROI.
+Not to mention that the average click-through rate for emails is several times higher than for the other marketing channels.
 Email is also extremely affordable.
 The cost of an entire year for a GetResponse account with up to 2,500 subscribers is about the same as one quarter-page print ad.

 Even though email marketing has all those things going for it, many small business owners still hesitate to use it.
 Sometimes it’s because they’re not quite sure how to do email marketing properly.
 Or they’re worried email marketing might take too much time, or that their emails might annoy people.